 Step 7: Biometrics & Visa Decision

 After your biometric appointment, your application will be reviewed.
 Occasionally, you may be asked to attend a credibility interview to confirm your genuine intent to study.
 Once approved, your visa vignette will be issued.
+From 2025, many students receive a digital immigration status (eVisa) instead of a physical visa vignette or BRP.

 Step 8: Prepare for Travel